- Chart

 History and Background

 Capital Southwest Corporation, founded in 1961, is an internally managed Business Development Company (BDC) focused on providing debt and equity capital to middle market companies.
-Initially focused on venture capital, it has evolved to prioritize lower middle market lending.
+Initially a venture capital firm, it has evolved into a lender and investor.

 Core Business Areas

-- Middle Market Lending: Capital Southwest provides first lien senior secured debt, second lien senior secured debt and, to a lesser extent, unitranche debt and equity investments to lower middle market companies.
+- Lower Middle Market Lending: Provides first lien, second lien, and unitranche debt financing to lower middle market companies.

 Leadership and Structure